asgaines/blockchain/README.md

     	How many blocks to solve before recalculating difficulty target (default 10) -returnAddr string
-    	External address (host:port) for peers to return connections -seedAddrs string
+    	External address (host:port) for peers to return connections -seeds string
+      Seeding of potential peers for peer discovery.
 An optional comma-separated list of host/ips with port.
-It is a seeding of potential peers useful for peer discovery -speed string
+  -speed string
     	Speed of hashing, CPU usage.
 One of low/medium/high/ultra (default "medium") -targetdur duration